Deborah M. Gordon

 Deborah M. Gordon (born December 30, 1955) is an American biologist best known for her impactful research in the behavioral ecology of ants and her studies on the operations of ant colonies without a central control.
 In addition to overseeing The Gordon Lab, she is currently a Professor of Biology at Stanford University.

 Education and employment

 In 1976, Deborah M. Gordon received a B.A. in French from Oberlin College, graduating with high honors.
-She then went on to get her master's in Biology from Stanford University in 1977 and then a Ph.D. in Zoology from Duke University in 1983.
+She went on to get her master's in Biology from Stanford University in 1977 and Ph.D. in Zoology from Duke University in 1983.

 At 29, Gordon was selected as a Junior Fellow by the Harvard Society of Fellows (1984).
 She then worked in the Centre for Mathematical Biology at Oxford in 1987.
 She was a Research Associate for the Centre for Population Biology at Imperial College London at Silwood Park and was a College Research Fellow at Lady Margaret Hall University of Oxford from 1989 to 1991.

 In 1991, Gordon accepted an assistant professor of biology position at Stanford University.
 She became an associate professor in 1997 and a professor in 2003, which remains her current profession.